sharetribe/flex-docs/src/docs/operator-guides/section-templates/index.md

 category: operator-guides
 ingress:
-  Learn how Article, Columns, Features, and Carousel templates affect your static content layout in Flex.
+  Learn how Article, Columns, Features, and Carousel templates affect your pages' layout in Flex.
-published: false
+published: true
 ---

 Section templates control the layout of your Section via the content